desirekaleba/login_register_api/README.md

-# Express Resiger/login api example
+# MERN Resiger/login example

-This is an example of an api which has login, register routes to allow a use to register and login with full authentication and security
+This is an example of MERN stack application which was developed using ReactJS for UI and Express for the api (backend)

 ## Technologies used

 - MongoDB
 - Node
 - Express
+- ReactJS
+- Redux

 ## Packages used

-- `bcryptjs` : used to hash passwords

-- `body-parser` : to parse request bodies

-- `express` : to make our routing, requests and responses

-- `is-empty` : to validate our inputs

-- `jsonwebtoken` : for authorization

-- `mongoose` : to interact with our Mongo database

-- `passport` : to authenticate requests

-- `passport-jwt` :  for authenticating with a JSON Web Token (JWT); lets you authenticate endpoints using a JWT

-- `validator` : alongside `is-empty`

-- `nodemon` : to watch our server

-### package.json
+### Server side package.json

-Below is the `package.json`

 ```json
 {